Azure/WALinuxAgent/README.md

 If set, agent logs will be periodically collected and uploaded to a secure location for improved supportability.

+NOTE: This feature is only supported ubuntu 16.04+; this flag will not take effect on any other distro.

 #### __Logs.CollectPeriod__

 _Type: Integer_